rkaavya/rkaavya.github.io/pblplan.md

-## PBL Plan ##
+## PBL Plan

 Monday: Create PBL plan and assign issues

 Tuesday: Work on signup page in html and focus on design

-Wednesday: Work on the calendar page in html
+Wednesday: Watch and take notes on 1st faculty lecture

-Thursday: Work on connecting the signup page to the databse and login python code in crud
+Thursday: Watch and take notes on 2nd faculty lecture

-Friday: Work on connecting sign up page to databse and adding events in calendar
+Friday: Work on calendar page in html